edunham/slides/gpg/devopsdaycamp.md

 </section>

+# Applications

-# The Goal
+# The Dream

-* Each key goes to at most one user
+* Each key maps to at most one user
 * Each user maps to a Real Person

 # The Trustweb